kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

 session".
 That means creating a new session is a missing part of the previous code sample.

 A few notes on terminology.
-The term "session" is used in many different areas of computer science and roughly corresponds to a continuous process of doing something while maintaining a relevant state.
+The term "session" appears in many areas of computer science and corresponds to a continuous process of doing something while maintaining a relevant state.
 A [shell](https://en.wikipedia.org/wiki/Shell_(computing)) is a "program which exposes an operating system's services to a human user".
 There are GUI and CLI shells.
-For both GUI and CLI shells sessions can be thought of as a set of running programs that were started by a user (or started automatically when the user logged in) and will terminate when the user terminates the session.
+For both GUI and CLI shells, session is roughly a set of running programs that were started by a user (or started automatically when the user logged in) and will terminate when the user terminates the session.

 GUI and CLI shells use different mechanisms to manage their sessions:
 * GUI shells: use X Windows (or Wayland) protocol (see `man xsm`, [XSMP protocol](https://en.wikipedia.org/wiki/X_session_manager#XSMP_Protocol));